 AUTHORITY NOTE: Promulgated in accordance with R.S.
 30:4 et seq., 30:22 et seq., and 30:1101 et seq.

-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 47:77 (January 2021).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Injection and Mining Division, LR 46: Department of Natural Resources - Office of Conservation.